ThawaBR/GhostHub/README.md

 Want to contribute?
 Open a pull request and if it checks out, we will merge it!

 Any usage of this script requires giving proper credits to the creator.

+⚠️ Use this script at your own risk.